The Bible says it but God may not be talking

 No one knows precisely how Moses was mourned during that 4 week period of time but there are some clues.
 Scholars believe that the Israelites 30 days of mourning was the public community-wide grieving where everyone within their camp was involved.
 Keep in mind that at this point the children of Israel were all living together in one place.
 They did not have to drive across town and neither did they have jobs they had to obtain leave from.
 They ate from the land and did not have to shop at grocery stores.
 This made it easier for everyone to participate than it would be today.
 The children of Israel's rituals could include any one or all of the following: Men shaving their heads, the wearing of sackcloth and ashes, professional mourners who sang, played music, cried and wailed, the rending or tearing of clothing and beating of breasts. and or spending time at the home of the deceased.
 This public showing of grief is what was taking place during the 30 days and on day 31 everyone went back to their regular schedules.
 Moses loved ones could have grieved for him in their hearts and daily lives for months or even years.
 We don't know because the Bible does not tell us.
 There is no scripture that says our hearts heal within 30 days of the death of a loved one but some overzealous believers take this scripture to indicate that after 30 days all grieving stops.

-It is insensitive to suggest to anyone how long they should mourn for a loved one and especially wrong to misquote scriptures from the Bible to do so.
+It is insensitive to suggest to anyone how long they should mourn for a loved one and especially wrong to misquote scriptuures from the Bible to do so.
 I have been told by parents that they never get over the loss of a child and simply do their best each day to carry on.
 I know widows and widowers who say they still cry for their deceased spouse years and decades later.
 The modern-day church in some areas has become legalistic and pounds people over the heads with certain scripture.
 This is why an understanding of the text is needed before one verse is used out of context to damage a grieving individual.
 There are churches today that observe a 30 day period of mourning after a pastor dies but no one has told me how it is done.
 Perhaps they shut down ministry functions or even fast I'm not certain how it all takes place but this I do know; People today who worship together do not live in the same area as the Israelites did.
 Believers in Christ reside in different communities and are not going to all gather and remain in a sanctuary, tear their clothing, cry and wail or shave their heads for 30 days.
-Churchgoers in our modern times have varied jobs and work different schedules so there is no way an entire church in the 21st century can grieve as one the way the children of Israel did
+Churchgoers in our modern times have varied jobs and work different schedules so there is no way an entire church in the 21st century can grieve and mourn as one, the way the children of Israel did

 .Keep all of the above in mind should someone tell you the Bible says only mourn for 30 days.
 This is not what Deuteronomy 34:8 indicates so please do your own research and enlighten others.
 My husband of 40 years passed away 4 months prior to this article.
 I have slowly returned to some of my previous routines but I still miss him.
 The Lord gave me my emotions and I do not believe He expects me or anyone else to turn off decades of love after 30 days.
 If I find out otherwise I will write another Hub.
 Today even people in the Jewish community have updated their practices and observe Shiva which is a 7 day mourning period beginning after the funeral.
 The bereaved remain at home and those who care come by to visit and they talk about the deceased.
-This is a manner in which grieving individuals can renter society, but again it does not indicate that they do not continue to mourn in their hearts for much longer.
-It is interesting that present-day Jews observe Shiva and not a 30 day mourning period while Christians embrace the month long. observation of the Old Testament and Jewish law past..
+This is a manner in which grieving individuals can re-enter society, but again it does not indicate that they do not continue to mourn in their hearts for much longer.
+It is interesting that present-day Jews observe Shiva and not a 30 day mourning period while Christians embrace the month long. observation of the Old Testament and Jewish law past.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.